icegoat9/compiler-class-wab/README.md

 ``` sh
 ./run.sh programs/pow.wb        // combines both of the above steps
 ```

-And a work-in-progress prototype that partially compiles a program, then transpiles it to a minimal subset of Python, as a quick way of sanity-checking program logic for more complex programs.
+A work-in-progress prototype that partially compiles a program, then transpiles it to a minimal subset of Python, as a quick way of sanity-checking program logic for more complex programs.
 ``` sh
 ./gen_python.sh programs/pow.wb
 ```